 MONTUS : Master On New Technologies Using Services

-MONTUS come directly after TORUS Erasmus+ capacity building program (2015-2018) with the ambition of to develop research on cloud computing in the environmental sciences and promote its education – creation of a dedicated master, Hanoi – in the countries of South East Asian partners.
-Initiated and driven by Professor Dominique Laffly, Geographer, and driven since 2021 by Professor Nathalie Hernandez, Computer Scientist, MONTUS is one of six French projects selected among the 147 selected for than 874 candidatures.
-One million euros will be financed by the European Union in the framework of Erasmus + Capacity Building.
-Funded for 4 years (initially 3 and extended for 1 year), MONTUS gathered around the University of Toulouse 2 Jean Jaures, the National school of architecture (ENSA Toulouse), the International School of Information Processing Sciences (EISTI, Pau campus), University of Ferrara in Italy, university Brussels Vrije, Faculty of Engineering an Technology of Vietnam National University (Hanoi), the Hanoi Architectural University, the Nong Lam university of Ho Chi Minh City (NLU, Vietnam), the university of Danang (UD, Vietnam) the Asian Institute of Technology (AIT – Pathumthani, Thailand), the Walailak University (Nakhon Si Thammarat, Thailand) and two Cambodian institution in Phnom Penh: the Royal University of Fine Art and the Institute of Technology of Cambodia.
-Three associated partners join MONTUS: French Agency of Francophonie (AUF – Asia Pacific, Hanoi), Meteorological Environment Earth Observation (MEEO – Italy), Institute of Agriculture and Environment (IAE, Hanoi) and HUPI cloud computing society (France).
-In total it’s 60 permanent members who will work for MONTUS during three years with height workshops alternatively in Europe and in Asia.
+MONTUS come directly after TORUS Erasmus+ capacity building program (2015-2018) with the ambition to develop research on cloud computing in the environmental sciences and promote its education by the creation of a dedicated master in Hanoi.
+Initiated by Professor Dominique Laffly, Geographer, and driven since 2021 by Professor Nathalie Hernandez, Computer Scientist, MONTUS is one of six French projects selected among the 147 selected among the 874 candidatures for 2018.
+One million euros are financed by the European Union in the framework of Erasmus + Capacity Building.
+Funded for 4 years (initially 3 and extended for 1 year), MONTUS gathered around the University of Toulouse Jean Jaurès (UT2J, France), the Toulouse National School of Architecture (ENSA Toulouse, France), the International School of Information Processing Sciences (CYU, Pau campus, France), the University of Ferrara in Italy, the Vrije Universiteit Brussel (VUB, Belgium) the Faculty of Engineering and Technology of Vietnam National University (VNU, Vietnam), the Hanoi Architectural University (HAU, Vietnam), Nong Lam University – Ho Chi Minh City (NLU, Vietnam), the university of Danang (UD, Vietnam) the Asian Institute of Technology (AIT – Pathumthani, Thailand), the Walailak University (Nakhon Si Thammarat, Thailand), the Royal University of Fine Arts (RUFA, Cambodia) and the Institute of Technology of Cambodia (ITC, Cambodia) and HUPI cloud computing society (France).
+In total it’s 60 permanent members who work for MONTUS during four years with height workshops alternatively in Europe and in Asia.

 The ambition of MONTUS?
-To develop and implement training courses and pedagogical materials at the interface of cloud computing/big data/artificial Intelligence in the environmental sciences and promote its education with the creation of a new specific master degree at the University of Engineering and Technologies in Hanoi, Vietnam
+To develop and implement training courses and pedagogical materials at the interface of cloud computing/big data/artificial Intelligence and environmental sciences and to promote its education in a new specific master degree at the University of Engineering and Technologies in Hanoi, Vietnam

 The Erasmus+ programme aims to boost skills and employability, as well as modernising Education, Training, and Youth work.
 The seven year programme will have a budget of €14.7 billion; a 40% increase compared to current spending levels, reflecting the EU’s commitment to investing in these areas.